Homepage

 • Use of corticosteroids or other immunosuppressive medications

 The list above does not include all possible conditions that put you at higher risk of severe illness from COVID-19.
-Severe outcomes of COVID-19 are defined as hospitalization, admission to the intensive care unit (ICU), intubation or mechanical ventilation, or death.
+Rare medical conditions, including many conditions that mostly affect children, may not be included.
 The conditions on this list are in alphabetical order.
 They are not in order of risk.

 Understanding your increased risk of experiencing severe outcomes of COVID-19 can assist you in making decisions about how to help protect yourself and those you take care of.
 Take this list with you to review with your doctor at your next appointment.
-This list should not be used to exclude people with underlying conditions from recommended measures for prevention or treatment of COVID-19.
 Some people are at increased risk of getting very sick or dying from COVID-19 because of where they live or work, or because they can’t get health care.
 This includes many people from racial and ethnic minority groups and people with disabilities.

-Talk to your healthcare provider, if you have questions about a condition not included on this list or questions on how to manage your condition and help protect yourself against COVID-19 and severe illness.
+Talk to your healthcare provider if you have questions about a condition not included on this list or questions about your risk.

 Visit CDC.gov to learn more.